denOldTimer/July2019/README.md

 You can find the source code for the project un bundled @
 https://github.com/denOldTimer/July2019-sourcecode

+To view a working sample browse to http://walters.wecode.ml

 Thank you for the challenge.
 I really enjoyed doing it.